 Then I switched to piecing together my own planner from this website, and making my own weekly planning pages in Microsoft Exel.
 Tina’s website holds a wealth of information and she is so generous with all of the options she offers homeschool moms to build their own planner.
 If you are a subscriber to her e-mail list (I am) then she gives you access to even more planner forms and other freebies.

 These days I design my own homeschool planner from scratch.
 This way I can completely customize it to fit my family’s needs.
-While I do not have my exact planner for sale on the website, I do offer one style of Homeschool Planner here.
+While I do not have my exact planner for sale on the website, I do offer a few here.
 I plan to offer many more options in the near future.
 It’s on my ever growing to-do list.

 3. Items Needed to Bind Notebooks at Home